 He Says He’s In Recovery, But Is It True?

-Forest Benedict is a husband and father living in Fresno, California.
-He is also the first man I have had on the podcast!
-He is a licensed marriage and family therapist and a certified sexual treatment provider.
-Forest is the clinical director of an outpatient sexual treatment program in Central Valley California.
-He is also the program manager of the Sexual Treatment Provider Program at MidAmerican Nazarene University.
-He is the author of the highly-acclaimed book: Life After Lust, Stories and Strategies for Sex and Pornography Addiction Recovery.
-His book is based on his personal recovery journey experience and research.
-Welcome, Forest!
+Forest Benedict is a licensed marriage and family therapist and a certified sexual treatment provider.
+As the clinical director of an outpatient sexual treatment program in Central Valley California and the program manager of the Sexual Treatment Provider Program at MidAmerican Nazarene University.

 Anne: Forest, in your experience, why is it essential for partners to look for visible changes in their addict husband’s life instead of trusting the verbal promises of changes that addicts often profess?
 My ex would often say things like, “I have a plan…” but I never saw a plan.